 No official credit rating has been performed, but the financial indicators show positive movement during the last four financial years.

-The cost coverage ratio improved from 0,8 months to 2,6 months, indicating that the municipality's cash and cash equivalents can cover the operating expenditure for 2,6 months.
+The cost coverage ratio declined from 2.6 months to 1,8 months, indicating that the municipality's cash and cash equivalents can cover the operating expenditure for 1,8 months.